-Boston injury attorneys at the Law Offices of Jeffrey S. Glassman are familiar with ways in which these caps can be successfully challenged.
+Boston injury attorneys at Jeffrey Glassman Injury Lawyers are familiar with ways in which these caps can be successfully challenged.
 However, the viability of such challenges depends heavily on the facts of the individual case.

 Some terms to understand as you continue reading:

 - Economic Damages: Also known as “specific damages,” it’s a monetary reimbursement for out-of-pocket losses resulting from the injury.
 These would include medical bills, lost wages, lost earning capacity, etc.

 - Non-Economic Damages: Also known as “general damages,” these are a type of monetary award that serves to compensate a person for non-monetary losses that aren’t easily quantifiable.
 These would be things like pain and suffering, loss of companionship or consortium, loss of life enjoyment, etc.